yozlabs/cra/README.md

 git clone git@github.com:yozlabs/nza-reference.git
 ```

-From the `nza-reference` repo run a Hardhat node with:
+From the `nza` repo run a Hardhat node with:

 ```
 npx hardhat node